The Ontario Ministry of Tourism, Culture and Sport is pleased to introduce a revised edition of the Standards for Community Museums in Ontario.

 A community's heritage is part of its identity.
 As a steward of the community's heritage, the museum is actively engaged in the community and responsive to its needs.
 The museum is accessible and relevant, and draws support from its community.

-- The museum has a written policy that defines its relationship with the community, and that will:
+- have a written policy that defines its relationship with the community, and that will:

-- Include members of the community in museum activities
+- engage members of the community in museum activities

-- Endeavour to provide equal access to all members of the community, both physically and intellectually, to the museum's collections, information, services and programs, including through electronic means e.g., a website or social media.
+- endeavour to provide equal access to all members of the community, both physically and intellectually, to the museum's collections, information, services and programs, including through electronic means e.g., a website or social media.

-- The museum has regular, posted, and advertised hours, during which it is open to the public, and which meet the needs of the community.
-A museum that is not open for long periods due to staffing considerations or weather will assess the needs of the community and make its services available by appointment and/or outreach activities.
+- a museum not open for long periods of time due to staffing considerations or weather must assess the needs of the community and make its services available by appointment and/or outreach activities

-- The museum has a volunteer program to encourage community participation in its activities, which should include:
+- have a volunteer program to encourage community participation in its activities, which should include: